mortenivar/Jed-modes/README.rust.txt

        Rust_Brace_Style = "linux";
     }

-to enforce the brace style used by the Linux kernel develeopers while editing.
+to enforce the brace style used by the Linux kernel developers while editing.